 - Add alternate layers of Brazilian Nut Chia Pudding and Cinnamon Cashew Cream to a parfait glass.
 Spread each layer evenly or any design you want.

-- Add Suggested Toppings of choice.
+- Add Suggested Toppings and/or toppings of choice.

 - Serve immediately.